MicrosoftDocs/win32/desktop-src/SysMon/systemmonitor-collectsample.md

 ## Remarks

-Call **CollectSample** only if [**ManualUpdate**](systemmonitor-manualupdate.md) is True and you are sampling counter values from the current activity of the computer—do not use this method when sampling from a log file.
+Call **CollectSample** only if [**ManualUpdate**](systemmonitor-manualupdate.md) is True and you are sampling counter values from the current activity of the computer do not use this method when sampling from a log file.
 The graph or report is updated with the new value.
 Note that some types of graphs need two samples in order to graph the data, for example, the line graph.

 To receive notification when the sample has been collected, implement the [**OnSampleCollected**](-systemmonitor-onsamplecollected.md) event.